morgan-young/log-redactor/README.md

-# log-redactor
+# Log Redactor

 [![CI](https://github.com/morgan-young/log-redactor/actions/workflows/ci.yml/badge.svg)](https://github.com/morgan-young/log-redactor/actions/workflows/ci.yml)
 [![PyPI](https://img.shields.io/pypi/v/python-log-redactor.svg)](https://pypi.org/project/python-log-redactor/)
 [![Python](https://img.shields.io/pypi/pyversions/python-log-redactor.svg)](https://pypi.org/project/python-log-redactor/)
 [![License](https://img.shields.io/pypi/l/python-log-redactor.svg)](https://github.com/morgan-young/log-redactor/blob/main/LICENSE)

-Small, dependency-free redaction helpers for Python logs and payloads.
+This is a small, dependency-free redaction helper for Python logs and payloads that helps prevent accidental exposure of secrets and other things you wouldn't want to persist on a server somewhere (email addresses, etc.) in log messages and anything else that gets printed out.
+Of course, you may be thinking we should never log this stuff anyway, but there are some instances where things are okay when working locally but not okay when working with real infra, which means things that shouldn't get logged, do get logged, by mistake.
+This aims to stop that.

-`log-redactor` helps prevent accidental exposure of secrets in log messages, strings, and nested dictionaries.
+It works with both the official python logger and with print statements.

 ## Why use it?

-- Redacts by **key name** and **regex pattern value matching**
+- Redacts by key name and regex for common secrets/sensitive information.
 - Supports nested `dict` / `list` / `tuple` structures
 - Works with standard library `logging` and `%s`-style args
 - Keeps runtime dependencies at zero (stdlib only)